brandur/sorg/content/drafts/postgres-atomicity.md

-Even though `xid`s are assigned only opportunistically (as mentioned above, reads don't need one), a system doing a lot of transaction throughput can easily hit the bounds of 32 bits, so the system needs to be able to wrap to "reset" the `xid` sequence as necessary.
+Even though `xid`s are assigned only opportunistically (as mentioned above, reads don't need one), a system doing a lot of throughput can easily hit the bounds of 32 bits, so the system needs to be able to wrap to "reset" the `xid` sequence as necessary.
 This is handled by some preprocessor magic (in [transam.h][xidadvance]):

 ``` c
 #define InvalidTransactionId        ((TransactionId) 0)